archer884/Clizby/README.md

 Also available from Nuget: https://www.nuget.org/packages/Clizby

+- Version 1.0.1.1: Lots of changes for this and other earlier versions.
+I can't remember them all (probably), so here are the highlights...
+    - Fixed nuget package so that it no longer makes you download a pointless testing library.
+    - Added new constructor to make creating OptionReaders with mappers a little less annoying.
+    - Added IMapper(T) interface so that you can use a totally custom mapper class if you want.
+    - Fixed/update documentation on advanced usage (the tests were right, but the example in this document was wack!).
+    - Modified the built-in mapper class so that it now asks you to provide a selector expression instead of simply the name of a property (which is just honestly way cooler, in my opinion).
+    - Changed transform and validation functions used by the provided mapper class so that they accept function rather than action delegates (because that just feels cleaner to me).

+> These last two are breaking changes.
+Sorry.
+No way around that.

 - Version 1.0.0.1: Finally got the nuget package working (and tested it on one of my own projects).
 Pretty cool, huh?

 ## Usage ##